Exploiting Optical Flow Guidance for Transformer-Based Video Inpainting: Method

 \subsubsection{Flow-guided feature propagation}

 The relative motion between the corrupted regions and the scenes causes the exposure of complementary features across different frames.
-Therefore, modeling the correlation of features temporally and propagating them along temporal dimension is crucial for obtaining accurate features.
+Therefore, modeling the correlation of features temporally and propagating them along the temporal dimension is crucial for obtaining accurate features.
 Based on such motivation, we design the flow-guided feature propagation module (FGFP).

 Fig.~\ref{fig:fgfp} depicts the working procedure of FGFP and the technical details for feature propagation.
-Inspired by \cite{chan2022basicvsrpp,liCvpr22vInpainting}, we adopt the combination of first order, second order and bidirectional feature propagation for more robust propagation performance.
+Inspired by \cite{chan2022basicvsrpp,liCvpr22vInpainting}, we adopt the combination of first-order, second-order, and bidirectional feature propagation for more robust propagation performance.
+We observed that higher-order feature propagation provides a marginal improvement in the FGFP module (the related experimental results are provided in the supplementary material).
 We only propagate the features across the features from local frames $X_l$ because the quality of optical flows across temporally distant frames degrades severely.
+Therefore, we perform content propagation across only the local frames $X_l$.
+The global frames $X_g$ are not involved in the FGFP module.
 Assume the $t$-th feature in $FI$ is $FI_t$, the completed optical flow from $t$ to $t+1$ is $\hat{F}_{t\rightarrow t+1}$, the FGFP module can be formulated as

-where $\hat{FI}_t^f$ and $\hat{FI}_t^b$ denote as the forward and backward propagated features, respectively, and $\hat{FI}_t$ is the propagated feature after feature fusion. $\mbox{FGFP}$ is the FGFP block.
+where $\hat{FI}_t^f$ and $\hat{FI}_t^b$ denote the forward and backward propagated features, respectively, and $\hat{FI}_t$ is the propagated feature after feature fusion. $\mbox{FGFP}$ is the FGFP block.
 All the local frames in $X_l$ share the same FGFP block.
 And $\mathcal{E}$ is the feature fusion module to aggregate the propagated features.

-In order to compensate the distorted motion trajectory from the imperfect completed optical flows, we adopt the deformable convolution \cite{zhu2019deformable} to predict the residual motion offset of the completed optical flows.
+In order to compensate for the distorted motion trajectory from the imperfect completed optical flows, we adopt the deformable convolution \cite{zhu2019deformable} to predict the residual motion offset of the completed optical flows.
 The trainable deformable convolution can refine the distortion of completed optical flows.
 Such refinement operation is critical for the feature propagation accuracy, which leads to further video inpainting performance improvement.